Should You Use a Trust for Estate Management?

 A trust is an arrangement that allows a third party to control certain assets on behalf of a beneficiary.
 Trusts are usually set up for estate management purposes, as a way to pass money from one person to another without paying estate taxes.

-Trusts also usually avoid probate — the process of verifying the will, accounting for the deceased’s assets, settling debts, and distributing funds — which means that the beneficiary might receive the money in the trust much more quickly than through a will.
+Trusts also usually avoid probate — the process of verifying the will, accounting for the deceased’s assets, settling debts, and distributing funds — which means that the beneficiary has a much better chance to receive the money in the estate trust much more quickly than through a will.

 Irrevocable vs. Revocable Trusts